-- House Use: Used as thatch for huts; commonly woven into mats.
+- Crafts and House Use: Culms used as thatch for huts; commonly woven into mats and handicrafts.
 (11)

 • Digestibility of Polysaccharide Constituents: In a study of the digestibility of polysaccharide constituents of spear grass in bovine rumen, hemicellulose and cellulose were digested slowly and incompletely.
 The resistance to complete digestion in the rumen appears to be due to physical protection by lignin.
 (7)